School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 The Nadeaus live on Cape Cod, which has some of the highest numbers of deaths due to opioid overdoses in Massachusetts.
 It's also where a growing number of schools are hiring treatment counselors to work with teachers and their students whose families are battling addiction.
 The counselors work at the schools but are employed by Gosnold, the largest provider of addiction services on the Cape.

-In October, Congress authorized $50 million dollars a year for the next five years to fund mental health services to help school districts treat students who have experienced trauma due to the opioid epidemic.
+In October, Congress authorized $50 million a year for the next five years to fund mental health services to help school districts treat students who have experienced trauma due to the opioid epidemic.

 And an increasing number of school districts across the country are starting not only to screen and treat at-risk kids for opioid addiction, but also access mental health counseling specifically for students whose families and communities are consumed by opioid abuse.